Music

 Music is one of the central building blocks of any culture.
 Knowledge and understanding of music is a vital part of our cultural capital in understanding where we came from and our place in the world.
 Through the study of music, pupils will have the opportunity to sing and play a range of instruments, as well as learn how to create ensembles that are performed to others.
 They will develop a critical engagement with music as well as vocabulary, allowing them to compose, listen and appraise a range of musical genres and artists.
 We also hope that the enjoyment gained in listening to and performing music will help in developing self-confidence and a desire to take their musical skills further in future years.

 The Charanga music scheme allows children to experience a new topic and style of music every half term.
 These lessons provide children with the opportunity to listen and respond to different styles of music, use their voices and instruments to listen and sing back and have a go at composing their own piece of music.
 The lessons are planned to support clear progression across the school.
-In addition to the taught music curriculum, learners listen to a range of music styles and genres in assembly, as well as having a singing assembly every week.
+In addition to the taught music curriculum, learners listen to a range of music styles and genres in whole school assemblies.

 The music curriculum at Priory Lane Community School looks like: